SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/dkim/set-up.md

     1. Choose *TXT* as the record type.

-    ![x -screenshot][img4]
+    ![Add TXT record -screenshot][img4]

 3. You also need to establish an SPF record.
 This identifies the mail servers authorized to send (and/or can't send) emails on your domain's behalf.
-For DKIM usage, include `_spf.online.superoffice.com` (or `include:mailgun.org ~all`) to enable email sending and receiving.
+For DKIM usage, include `_spf.online.superoffice.com ~all` (or `include:mailgun.org ~all`) to enable email sending and receiving.
 Read [this article on how to update the spf record][8].

 4. Click **Save** to update the information.